Aldo Ray: Leaving Columbia

 Ray had been popular with Harry Cohn because, in the actor's words, "[h]e took no shit from anybody and he saw that I was that kind of a guy, too."
 But when Cohn died in 1958, Columbia elected not to renew Ray's contract and he decided to leave Hollywood.
 He later said, "I never was an expatriate.
 I spent some time in England and Spain and Italy but I was never out of this country [the US] longer than six months."

 He starred in 1959 in Four Desperate Men (The Siege of Pinchgut), filmed in Australia; it was the last movie produced by Ealing Studios (releasing through MGM) and a box office disappointment.
-He then appeared opposite Lucille Ball in an episode of Desilu Playhouse.
+According to Filmink his casting "copped a lot of criticism, and it is odd to see him as an Australian resident, but he at least at looks like an ex con who might be willing to blow up a city.
+And being an American in Australia could have been made to work if they’d just bothered to explain it."
+Ray then appeared opposite Lucille Ball in an episode of Desilu Playhouse.
 He said he made more money from these two projects "than I'd made the whole eight years before."

 In 1959, Ray was cast as Hunk Farber in the episode "Payment in Full" of the NBC western series Riverboat.
 In the story line, Farber betrays his friend and employer to collect reward money that he uses to court his girlfriend, Missy.